GutiSoftware/FPU-Extended-Calculator/README.md

 Added version .20 obteined compiling with SysUtils.dcu modified with the new code.
 A new post with this file will be aded soon!

-Added file: FPUCodecommented.pdf to explin the code
+Added file: FPUCodecommented.pdf to explain the improve code in the new version 2.1